What is it?

 Here’s how to suggest to our dogs to use their nose to find good things to eat, hidden (in a box, under a yoghurt container).
 The search for food being part of the basic survival reflexes, all dogs have this innate talent.

-- Treats appreciated by our dog,
+- Treats that our dog enjoys,

-- Yogurt pots or any other container.
+- Yoghurt pots or any other container.

-Description and evolution
+Description and progression

-Step 1: a single treat but not too small, at the sight of the dog, placed under a pot of yoghurt.
-We start in a quiet room of the house (in which he feels comfortable).
-You can also drill small holes in the bottom of the pot so that the smells are more easily perceptible.
+Step 1: Place a single treat, not too small, under a yoghurt container while the dog is watching.
+We start in a quiet room in the house (where he feels comfortable).
+You can also make small holes in the bottom of the jar so that the smell is more easily perceptible.

-Vidéo: cheese under a metal bucket
+Video: Cheese under a metal bucket

 In the garden: